COVID-19: March 2021

 Click here (pdf, 840kb) to download Southwark's Back to School health information booklet or visit the Council's website for details.
 You can also email the Back to School team if you have any queries regarding your child's school attendance.

+All educational settings will re-open from 8th March 2021.
 Updated Government guidance on what parents and carers need to know about early years providers, schools and colleges can be found here.

 Guidance on the full opening of special schools and other specialist settings can be found here.

 Guidance for parents and carers of children attending out-of-school settings, including after-school and holiday clubs, can be found here.

 Following the reopening of schools in September, bus services for children were revised to meet the increase in demand.

 To help manage this TfL introduced changes to buses during term time on weekdays from 07:30-09:30 and 14:30-16:30 to help with safe travel: